Aidenseo3180/T/README.md

 3. Run the exe, paste the image link and browse the ffmpeg from the computer
 4. Press Confirm and Download

-*I didn't add option to change the name of the video, so please double check if the chosen directory doesn't contain "1111.mp4" (this is the default name of the video)*
+*I didn't add option to change the name of the video, so please double check if the chosen directory doesn't contain "1111.mp4" (this is the default name of the video), and make sure to change the name of the video file once you download.*

 Founded Errors
 ------------